Mosel & Saar by Bike & Boat

 Overnight in Trier.

-After breakfast, you cycle via Pfalzel to Mehring, the largest winegrowers' community in the Moselle-Saar-Ruwer region.
+After breakfast, you cycle via Pfalzel to Mehring, the largest winegrowers' community in the Mosel-Saar-Ruwer region.

 Overnight in Mehring.

 Your bike tour leads you to Bernkastel-Kues.
-The marketplace from the Middle Ages with many wood timbered houses invites you for a rest.
-On your way, you come to Neumagen-Dhron which is the oldest wine city of Germany.
-Further on you reach Piesport, the oldest winegrowing community along the Moselle.
+The marketplace from the Middle Ages with many wood-timbered houses invites you for a rest.
+On your way, you come to Neumagen-Dhron which is the oldest wine city in Germany.
+Further on you reach Piesport, the oldest winegrowing community along the Mosel.
 You should take the time to enjoy the popular wines.

 Overnight in Bernkastel-Kues.

 Today's bike tour brings you to romantic Traben-Trarbach, where Jungendstil architecture shows its best side.
 Continuing to Zell, a well-known wine village on the Mosel.
-In the evening you are invited to taste the famous Moselle wines (optional excursion, bookable on board).
+In Zell you should take the opportunity to get to know the good wines of the Mosel..

 Overnight in Zell on the Mosel.

-The perfect maintained historical center of Beilstein, "the Sleeping Beauty of the Mosel," is waiting for you.
+The perfectly maintained historical center of Beilstein, "the Sleeping Beauty of the Mosel," is waiting for you.
 Your goal for today is Cochem with the Reichsburg.
-Cochem is a lovely little town with historical half-timbered houses and a picturesque Old town.
+Cochem is a lovely little town with historic half-timbered houses and a picturesque Old town.

 Overnight in Cochem.

 Today you can spend the day onboard and relax on the sundeck.
-Enjoy the beautiful Moselle landscape passing by and stroll along the “Deutsche Eck” in Koblenz in the afternoon, where Moselle and Rhine flow together.
+Enjoy the beautiful Mosel landscape passing by and stroll along the “Deutsche Eck” in Koblenz in the afternoon, where Mosel and Rhine flow together.
 Experienced cyclists can cycle from Cochem to Koblenz and visit Burg Eltz.

 Overnight in Koblenz.